kubernetes/kubernetes/docs/proposals/core-metrics-pipeline.md

 Integration with CRI will not be covered in this proposal.
 In future proposals, integrating with CRI may provide a better abstraction of information required by the core metrics pipeline to collect metrics.

+Methods for pushing these metrics to various kubernetes components will not be covered.
+This proposal does not cover any future "metrics-server", but these metrics could easily be pushed to whatever components require them.

 ## Design

 This design covers only the internal Core Metrics Pipeline.